 - When you are ready to make the recipe, preheat the grill or an iron skillet, to high heat.

 - Peel the ginger and then slice it thinly, julienne style.

-- Heat a small skillet over medium high heat with some oil in the pan.
+- Heat a small skillet over medium-high heat with some oil in the pan.
 Once the oil is hot, place the ginger slices in and pan-fry them until they are light brown.
-Usually it will take 1 to 2 minutes continually moving it around with a spatula.
-Then remove them from the pan to drain on a paper towel and sprinkle with salt.
+Usually, it will take 1 to 2 minutes, continually moving the ginger around with a spatula.
+Then remove the ginger from the pan, to drain on a paper towel, and sprinkle with salt.